tinalabs/react-tinacms-i18n/README.md

 const currentLocale = cms.api.localization.getFormateLocale();
 ```

-now one can use the currentLocal when fetching data
+Now one can use the currentLocal when fetching data

 ```ts
 const data = await fetch(`www.example.com/api/some/path/${currentLocale}`);
 ```

-### adding the the toolbar plugin
+### Adding the the toolbar plugin

-in a global scope or on the page you wish to add this plugin you can use the
+In a global scope or on the page you wish to add this plugin you can use the

 ```ts
 import { useCMS } from 'tinacms';